pablofs20/UMU-5G-real-time-ddos-detection/README.md

 A configuration file can be found in *config/config.properties*.
 This file includes relevant properties for [Apache Kafka](https://kafka.apache.org/) and [Apache Spark Streaming](https://spark.apache.org/streaming/).

-Logs are generated using *log4j*.
-Another schema can be used modifying *src/resources/log4j.properties*

 To configure the machine learning processor, python requeriments can be found in *env/python_req.txt*.
 To get this to work is recommended to create a [Conda](https://docs.conda.io/en/latest/) enviroment:
 ```